gregleeform/landviewer/README.md

 The next milestone is a Photoshop-like annotation layer for adding Korean/English text, shape strokes, and configurable outlines/shadows on top of the aligned overlay.
 See [python_app/graphics_annotation_plan.md](python_app/graphics_annotation_plan.md) for the library choices and build-out steps.
+Phase 1 is now in the app: annotation toolbar presets (tool toggles, fill/stroke/outline colours, font/shadow options) are wired into the editor state so later phases can focus on interactive drawing and export.